 - Clients cannot be added dynamically.
 Once an export is added, you cannot add more clients to the export.
 The workaround is to add a netgroup when you create the share.
-The netgroup membership can be changed dynamically. - The fcntl lock failover is not supported for NFS-Ganesha v3. - Export options like secure locks, insecure locks, wdelay, no wdelay, subtree check, no subtree check, and fsid are not supported with NFS-Ganesha. - NFS-Ganesha supports only OpenStack Cinder.
-It does not support OpenStack - NFS v4 ACLs are not supported by Veritas Access. - NFS-Ganesha does not support share reservations. - NFS-Ganesha does not support delegation. - NFS server does not support non-ASCII characters.
+The netgroup membership can be changed dynamically. - The fcntl lock failover is not supported for NFS-Ganesha v3. - Export options like secure_locks, insecure_locks, wdelay, no_wdelay, subtree_check, no_subtree_check, and fsid are not supported with NFS-Ganesha. - NFS-Ganesha supports only OpenStack Cinder.
+It does not support OpenStack Manila. - NFS v4 ACLs are not supported by Veritas Access. - NFS-Ganesha does not support share reservations. - NFS-Ganesha does not support delegation. - NFS server does not support non-ASCII characters.